8 min read

 Let’s now start a simple spark job.
 We'll use the "SparkPi" example from the Spark documentation.
 You can use the jar file from this link.

-Ilum will create a Spark driver pod, it uses spark 3.x docker image.
+Ilum will create a Spark driver kubernetes pod, it uses spark version 3.x docker image.
 You can control the number of spark executor pods by scaling them to multiple nodes.
+That's the simplest way to submit spark applications to K8s.

 Spark on Kubernetes with Ilum

-Ilum is a software that makes running Spark on Kubernetes a breeze.
-It will configure the entire cluster for you and provide an interface where you can manage and monitor your Spark cluster.
-We believe that spark apps on kubernetes will shape the future of big data.
-By using kubernetes, spark apps will be able to handle large amounts of data more efficiently and reliably.
-This will allow for more accurate insights and decision making when it comes to big data.
+Running Spark on Kubernetes is really easy and frictionless with Ilum.
+It will configure your whole cluster and present you with an interface where you can manage and monitor your Spark cluster.
+We believe spark apps on Kubernetes are the future of big data.
+With Kubernetes, Spark applications will be able to handle huge volumes of data much more reliably, thus giving exact insights and being able to drive decisions with big data.

 Migrating from Apache Hadoop Yarn

-As Apache Hadoop Yarn is in deep stagnation, more and more organizations are looking to migrate from Yarn to Kubernetes.
-There are a number of reasons for this, but the most common one is that Kubernetes provides a more robust and flexible platform for managing Big Data workloads.
+Now that Apache Hadoop Yarn is in deep stagnation, more and more organizations are looking toward migrating from Yarn to Kubernetes.
+This is attributed to several reasons, but most common is that Kubernetes provides a more resilient and flexible platform in matters of managing Big Data workloads.

 hadoop yarn migration

-Kubernetes is a natural fit for Big Data workloads because of its ability to scale horizontally.
-With Hadoop Yarn, you are limited to the number of nodes in your cluster.
-With Kubernetes, you can add nodes to your cluster on-demand, and remove them when they are no longer needed.
+Kubernetes is pretty much a natural fit when it comes to Big Data workloads because of its inherent ability to be able to scale horizontally.
+But, with Hadoop Yarn, you are limited to the number of nodes in your cluster.
+You can increase and reduce the number of nodes inside a Kubernetes cluster on demand.

-Kubernetes also provides a number of features that are not available in Yarn, such as self-healing, and horizontal scaling.
+It also allows features which are not available in Yarn, for instance: self-healing and horizontal scaling.

 Time to make the Switch to Kubernetes?